terraform-ibm-modules/terraform-ibm-landing-zone/patterns/roks/README.md

-# Landing Zone OpenShift Pattern
+# Landing Zone Red Hat OpenShift Pattern

 This template allows a user to create a landing zone